zhxiaogg/surl/README.md

 # mock a GET api that responses with a `OK`
 $ surl -XGET localhost:8080/api/health -d'OK'

+# mock a POST api that responses a json object
+$ surl -XPOST localhost:8080/api/items/2 -d'{"id": 2}'

-# mock a POST api that responses the original post payload
+# mock a POST api that responses the original post payload, using jsonpath (TODO)
 $ surl -XPOST -d'$.' localhost:8080/api/items

-# mock a GET api that responses a json object
-$ surl -XGET -d'{"id": 2}' localhost:8080/api/items/2

-# mock a GET api that responses a json object respect the path variables
+# extract response from a json object according to a path variable, using jsonpath (TODO)
 $ surl -XGET -d'{"id=1": {"id": 1}}' localhost:8080/api/items/:id

-# mock a GET api that returns NOT_FOUND status codes
+# render a response with a path variable (TODO)
-$ surl -XGET -d'{"id": 2}' localhost:8080/api/items/2
+$ surl -XGET -d'{"id=1": {"id": 1}}' localhost:8080/api/items/:id

+# anything else?
 ```

-## arguments
+## see full arguments

 ```
 surl -h